seapagan/fastapi-template/docs/usage/configuration/dot-env.md

 The `TEST_DB_xxx` variables are not used at the moment, they will allow the use of Postgres as the testing datbase instead of the default SQLite.

+!!! tip

+    If you use the `develop` branch, Postgres **is** enabled for testing and is used by default.

+    The GitHub action will automatically create a Postgres database for testing and run the tests against it.

 ```ini
 --8<-- ".env.example"